Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - News_Item
-     - An article from a newspaper or magazine, or a news piece available as a standalone content item not aggregated into a title.
+     - An article from a newspaper or magazine, or a news piece available as a standalone piece of content available as a distinct item not aggregated into a title.

        A COUNTER Data_Type.
      -